When to arrive

 Relevant medical paperwork can save time.

-Information about Accessibility, including a link to the downloadable document, Avalon Airport Accessibility Plan, can be found here: https://www.avalonairport.com.au/airport/accessibility
+Information about Accessibility can be found here: https://www.avalonairport.com.au/airport/accessibility

 More information about screening: https://www.homeaffairs.gov.au/travelsecure/passenger-screening

-The following items are currently not permitted past the screening gate and will be confiscated at the screening point:
+The following items are currently not permitted past the screening gate and will be requested to be surrendered at the screening point before the passenger can proceed into the sterile area:

 - All cutting implements (such as knives, pocket knives, scissors, etc.) and sharp objects (metal cutlery, nail files, tweezers, etc.) are prohibited items in the aircraft cabin.
 These items may be carried in your checked-in luggage stored in the aircraft hold.